Alexander-Nestle/Places-Insight/README.md

 Currently, the place names and addresses were scraped from Facebook travel page recommendations, which were then used to query the Google Places API to receive place information and reviews.
 We may also collect more place/reviews from different sources (say, yelp, Kaggle) for any upcoming iterations of projects.

-Topic modeling will be used to create the ‘queryable attributes’ of the places.
-This will be done by running the topic modeling algorithm (say LDA algorithm) against all the collected reviews.
-This will create the queryable topics (place attributes).
-During the topic modeling process, we will need to manually interpret the topics and name them appropriately.
+The dataset information was expanded by using topic modeling to create the ‘queryable attributes’ of the places, which was added to each place in teh dataset under the 'review_topics' key.
+This was done by running the LDA topic modeling algorithm against all the collected reviews to create 40 topic distributions.
+This created a probabilty distribution of topics within each review.
+The topics that had a 20% or higher distribuion where saved to the review under the 'topics' key, as well as the place.

-Once the topics are created, we will run each review through our topic model.
-This will tell us the topics that each review included, and the most common topics will be used to describe each place, which is then queryable by the user.

 ### 2.2 Web Front End - View

+The front end is comprised of html templates which are dynamically served by the Flask framework.
+These templates are styled using Bootstrap CSS, which has a JQuery dependency.

 ### 2.3 Indexing and Search Module